pbudzik/bytecask/README.md

 * lightweight - no dependencies, no underlying storages
 * embeddable building block, no daemons, no external scripts needed
-* storage component for distributed databases
+* storage component for distributed NoSQL databases
 * inspired by Bitcask (Erlang)
+* Apache 2.0 License

 ### Key properties: ###